Net Worth

 Amazon Wondery Podcast Deal

 After 13 seasons with the Philadelphia Eagles, Kelce brought his experience, authentic personality, and storytelling expertise to the New Heights podcast.
 Then, in August 2024, he and his brother signed a three-year, $100 million deal with Amazon’s Wondery podcast service, granting the platform exclusive rights to distribute and monetize the show, including its back catalog.
-The deal also offers ad-free episodes on Wondery+ and ensures the podcast’s growing fanbase can access it across platforms like Spotify and Apple Music.
+The deal also offers ad-free episodes on Wondery+ and ensures the podcast’s growing fanbase can access it across platforms such as Spotify and Apple Podcasts.

 Since its launch in 2022, New Heights has struck a chord with listeners through its candid discussions about the NFL and life beyond the game, with Jason’s honest and approachable style playing a pivotal role in its success.
-His retirement earlier in the year provided the opportunity to dedicate more time to the podcast, offering behind-the-scenes insights from his professional football career and helping cement its position as a top-ranked sports podcast.
+His retirement earlier in the year allowed him to dedicate more time to the podcast, offering behind-the-scenes insights into his professional football career and helping cement its position as a top-ranked sports podcast.

 For Kelce, this deal is about more than financial success, as it allows him to remain connected to the game while building a new chapter after football.
 His shift from player to podcaster showcases his versatility and determination, demonstrating that his impact on the world of sports reaches well beyond his playing career.